grab/engineering-blog/_posts/2021-02-23-reducing-your-go-binary-size.md

 During the course of containerising our applications, we noted that some service binaries appeared to be bigger (_~110 MB_) than they should be.
 For a statically-linked Golang binary, that’s pretty big!
 So how do we figure out what’s bloating the size of our binary?

-## Go binary size visualisation tool
+## Go Binary Size Visualisation Tool

 In the course of poking around for tools that would help us analyse the symbols in a Golang binary, we found [go-binsize-viz](https://github.com/knz/go-binsize-viz) based on [this article](https://www.cockroachlabs.com/blog/go-file-size/).
 We particularly liked this tool, because it utilises the existing Golang toolchain (specifically, [Go tool nm](https://golang.org/cmd/nm/)) to analyse imports, and provides a straightforward mechanism for traversing through the symbols present via treemap.
 We will briefly outline the steps that we did to analyse a Golang binary here.